The INTP at Work

 - Professor or College Instructor

 INTPs, like all personality types, are most satisfied and successful when they choose a career that takes advantage of their natural strengths, talents, and interests.
-If you're searching for the right career, check out the Career Personality Profiler test, which provides a complete assessment of your personality, interests, and aptitude.
+If you're searching for the right career, take our career test based on Myers & Briggs' 16 types to get a complete assessment of your personality type, interests, and aptitude.

 It is important to note that any personality type can be successful in any occupation.
 However, some occupations are well suited to the natural talents and preferred work style of the INTP, while other occupations demand modes of thinking and behavior that do not come as naturally to this type.
 Occupations that require the INTP to operate outside their natural preferences may prove stressful or draining, and often sound unappealing to Architects who are choosing a career.